-- Python is open-source software, which means that it is free; it is included in most Linux distributions. - Python is available for all major operating systems (Linux, Unix, Windows, Mac OS etc.).
-A program written on one system runs without modification on all systems. - Python is easier to learn and produces more readable code than other languages. - Python and its extensions are easy to install.
+- Python is available for all major operating systems (Linux, Unix, Windows, Mac OS, etc.).
+A program written on one system runs without modification on all systems. - Python is easier to learn and produces more readable code than do most languages. - Python and its extensions are easy to install.

-Development of Python was clearly influenced by Java and C++, but there is also a remarkable similarity to MATLAB[®] (another interpreted language, very popular in scientific computing).
-Python implements the usual concepts of object-oriented languages such as classes, methods, inheritance etc. We will forego these concepts and use Python strictly as a procedural language.
+Development of Python was clearly influenced by Java and C++, but there is also a remarkable similarity to MATLAB (another interpreted language, very popular in scientific computing).
+Python implements the usual concepts of object-oriented languages such as classes, methods, and inheritance.
+We will not use object-oriented programming in this text.
+The only object that we need is the N-dimensional array available in the NumPy module (the NumPy module is discussed later in this chapter).